Skip to content

 The following explanation, thus, expands on step number 8 in the diagram involving 3 roles:

-• Wallet: The holders interface that communicates with issuers and auth servers to obtain credentials
+• Wallet: The holder's interface that communicates with issuers and authorization servers to obtain credentials

 • Credential issuance service: Creates and issues credentials to the wallet

-• Auth server: Issues access tokens which are used to ensure credentials are only issued to authenticated holders
+• Authorization server: Issues access tokens which are used to ensure credentials are only issued to authenticated holders

 issuance diagram